genericspecific/CKUITools/README.md

-CKTools
+CKUITools
 =======

-A collection of Categories and other tools designed to make a developer's life easier
+A collection of UI focused tools designed to make a developer's life easier.